nguyet0310/RobotFramework_API/README.md

-# API Automation USing Robot Framework
+# API Automation Using Robot Framework
 ## Introduction

 Welcome to the API Automation project using Robot Framework.
 Robot Framework is a Python-based, keyword-driven automation framework designed for acceptance testing, acceptance test-driven development (ATDD), and behavior-driven development (BDD).